pet insurance logo outlineCare

 This article was written by a veterinarian, but it should not substitute as contact with a trained professional.
 If your dog ate zucchini and is reacting adversely, contact your local veterinarian.

-You’ve landed on this page looking to find out if dogs can eat Zucchini.
+You’ve landed on this page looking to find out if dogs can eat zucchini.
 The short answer is Yes.
-As long as your dog isn’t allergic to them, Zucchini is quite a healthy snack for canines.
-Zucchini, ‘marrow’ or ‘courgettes’ as they’re known in some parts of the world, are a delicious, easy-to-grow vegetable that’s packed with good nutrition.
-We know veggies like sweet potatoes are good for dogs, but is Zucchini as good for dogs as it is for us?
+As long as your dog isn’t allergic to them, zucchini is quite a healthy canine snack.
+Zucchini, ‘marrow’ or ‘courgettes’ as they’re known in some parts of the world, are a delicious, easy-to-grow vegetable packed with good nutrition.
+We know veggies like sweet potatoes are good for dogs, but is zucchini as good for dogs as it is for us?

-Zucchini are a type of cucurbit (a family that includes cucumbers, melons, and squash).
+Zucchini is a type of cucurbit (a family that includes cucumbers, melons, and squash).
 It grows easily in a northern climate.
 They are usually mottled green, but similar to peppers, they can also be solid green or yellow.
-The skin on Zucchini is also very thin, while the inside of the zucchini is fleshy and soft.
+It is also called summer squash.
+The skin on the zucchini is also very thin, while the inside is fleshy and soft.
 They are usually long and thin, but round cultivars also exist.
 In other English-speaking parts of the world, they are known as marrow, baby marrow, and courgettes.

-Like other veggies, Zucchini is considered generally safe for dogs to eat.
+Like other veggies, zucchini is considered generally safe for dogs to eat.
 So are other members of the cucurbit family.
 They do not cause many adverse effects, except where too much zucchini is eaten.
 It’s also possible that an individual dog is intolerant of zucchini.
 Almost all dogs can eat zucchini quite happily.
-Let’s look at some additional detail into this antioxidant-packed veggie, as well as the nutrients it can add to your dog’s diet.
+Let’s look at some additional detail into this antioxidant-packed veggie and the nutrients it can add to your dog’s diet.

 Zucchini Nutrition Benefits